Shawn-tm/Analyzing-and-Predicting-Suicide-Rates/README.md

 The cleaned datasets were then able to pass an exploratory analysis process in ExploratoryAnalysis.ipynb and further analysis in Statistical Analysis.ipynb.

 From the direction given in the data analysis, I crafted machine learning models and optimized my models by testing different weights and parameters against the Mean Squared Error and R2 of the test model on unseen data.
 This work can be found in Machine learning-Suicide Rates.ipynb.

+Please see my presentation slides at Analyzing and Predicting Suicide Rates Slides.pdf for an in-depth examination of the code and my findings.